AMD has launched the new graphics cards based on the RDNA2 architecture that also powers the upcoming PlayStation 5 and Xbox Series X.

 - AMR RX 6800XT – Price $649 or Rs.
 68,000

 - AMD RX 6800 – Price $579 or Rs.
 58,000

 *AMD has yet to confirm the India prices, but they will be very close to the prices mentioned above.
 Price in India is always high due to the import duties and local taxes.

 The new line-up of AMD Graphics cards finally makes it possible for AMD to Challenge Nvidia at the GPU market’s high end.
 The RX 6000 series graphics cards are meant for 2K or 4K gaming and will be a great option for gamers who want to be part of the team red.

-It’s really an exciting time for Gamers, and content creators as the new Desktop processors and graphics cards can easily push the performance far more than what was possible with the last-gen hardware.
+It’s an exciting time for Gamers and content creators as the new Desktop processors and graphics cards can quickly push the performance far more than possible with the last-gen hardware.

-It is also worth mentioning that it was a pretty hard job for AMD engineers to match Nvidia at the highest level as they have been behind Nvidia for many years.
+It is also worth mentioning that it was hard for AMD engineers to match Nvidia at the highest level as they have been behind Nvidia for many years.

-If these graphics cards can perform as good as AMD says, we foresee some windy times for the green camp.
+If these graphics cards can perform as well as AMD says, we foresee some windy times for the green camp.